Attracting beneficial insects

 Adult ladybugs

 The most important thing all of us need to do is to lose the pesticides!
-While chemicals are a quick and easy product to use, they indiscriminately kill off both the problem insects and beneficials alike.
+Sure, chemicals are a quick and easy product to use.
+But they indiscriminately kill off both the problem insects and beneficials alike.
 As a result, our garden ecosystems are out of balance.

 For example, if you kill off the ladybugs, who’s going to eat all of those pesky aphids?
 If you kill off the bees, who will pollinate your squash plants and apple blossoms?

-When folks hear that I garden organically, I’m often asked, “Then what do you do with all of the bugs that are eating your garden?”
+When folks hear that I garden organically, they want to know what I do about them.
+I’m often asked, “Then what do you do with all of the bugs that are eating your garden?”

-The simple answer is that I have very little insect problems because I’ve helped establish a balance of beneficial and damaging insects by completely avoiding pesticides.
+The simple answer is that I have very little insect problems.
+That’s because I’ve helped establish a balance of beneficial and damaging insects by completely avoiding pesticides.

 So that’s step #1.
 No more chemicals, folks!
-It will save you money, keep you away from the health hazards of using them, and — most importantly — help the environment.
+It will save you money and keep you away from the health hazards of using them.
+Most importantly, you’ll help the environment.

 Step #2 is to attract birds.
-A large percentage of them are insectivores so they do a great job of keeping problem insects at a manageable level.
-If you’re interested in attracting birds for this reason, along with wanting to watch and enjoy them in your own garden, please read my article on attracting birds.
-It’s part of my “Birds in the Garden” guide, which includes profiles of the birds I see in my garden and identifies which ones are insectivores.
+A large percentage of them are insectivores.
+They do a great job of keeping problem insects at a manageable level.
+Perhaps you’re interested in attracting birds for this reason.
+Plus you want to watch and enjoy them in your own garden.
+Please read my article on attracting birds.
+It’s part of my “Birds in the Garden” guide.
+It includes profiles of the birds I see in my garden and identifies which ones are insectivores.

 Step #3, in my humble opinion, is the most fun one: build an insect hotel.

-In early 2015, my husband, Bill, and I built one in our garden after seeing them in some botanical gardens in both the U.S. and abroad.
+In early 2015, my husband, Bill, and I built one in our garden.
+We’d seen them in some botanical gardens in both the U.S. and abroad.
 Here’s the concept behind them:

 They provide shelter and nesting materials for insects to hibernate and/or raise a brood.
-An insect hotel can be any size, style or shape you want, provided it is sheltered from the weather with a roof and is oriented facing south for maximum light and warmth.
+An insect hotel can be any size, style or shape you want.
+It just needs to be sheltered from the weather with a roof.
+You also want to orient it facing south for maximum light and warmth.

 • Dry leaves and branches